tan-ad/three-body-problem/README.md

 $$

 These along with the intial values for position and velocity allow us to simulate the system over a given time interval.

+### Parameters

+In `solve_ivp`, we pass a a function (`differential_equations`) that returns the derivatives of the positions and the velocities of the bodies in the system for explicit time instances given an initial state.
+Since we use the masses when computing acceleration, we also pass the masses of the bodies an additional argument.

+`solution = solve_ivp(self.differential_equations, t_span, initial_state, args=(masses,), t_eval=t_eval)`

+`solution` is an object with various attribute, of which `y` is an array with the position and velocity of each body at each explicit time instance.

+## Visualization

+Not much to it, this part was pretty quick.
+I found `plotly`'s `Scatter3d` to be effective for animating the phenomenon.
+I am considering making a web page to input masses, initial positions, and initial velocities to make exploration of the phenomenon more accesible and user friendly.

+## Observations
+### Need mass to be similar order of magnitude as G
+Initially, I had the masses set to values within a few orders of magnitude of 1.
+I noticed that the masses were moving in straight lines and acceleration was not changing at all over long time intervals.
+I thought there was something wrong with my implementation, but I eventually noticed the order of magnitudes of the acceleration values and realized the issue.
+So the phenmenon is not very interesting without sufficiently strong gravitational forces.

+### Limitations

+The issue with the three body problem or n body problem in real life is that our measurements will always have some degree of error, and even small changes to initial values can result in large variations.
+This Python program does not have infinite decimal precision and ultimately also has a degree of error.